phoenixperry/GDS-workshop/Space_use.md

 * Circular Woodsaw

 	While using the saw, you are required to wear eye and ear protection.
 After cutting wood, you are required to vacuum the lab and wipe off any dust on any surface.
 Use only at your own risk after proper training.
+When you are done, place the tool back on the cabinet where you found it.

 	Part 1
 	[https://youtu.be/YMcIfDjexSw?list=PL7TL3DIMD30fthDx3QKBMs280CjTPqxjM][10]